Did You Know?

 For In-Ground Plants: Water once or twice a week using the questions above as a guide for deciding whether more or less watering is needed.
 Water on a slow trickle for 30 to 45 minutes at a time.

 For Potted Plants and Hanging Baskets: Water every other day or every 2 days as needed (remember, flowers like impatiens need more water than begonias do).
-Water thoroughly and deeply, but less frequently.
-If it is excessively hot and/or windy, you may have to water every day until the weather breaks.
-You should not water every day unless the very hot and/or windy conditions persist.
+Water thoroughly and deeply.
+If it is excessively hot and/or windy, you may have to water every day OR even twice a day (morning and night) until the weather breaks depending on the location and size of the pots.